joaco18/calc-det/README.md

 3. Run the following command:

     ```python database/parsing_metadata.py --ib-path data/INbreast\ Release\ 1.0/ --rp --v --cb --pect-musc-mask```

-### Option B

-Use the tracked version of the dataset with DVC following the next steps:

-1.
-2.

 ### Coments for developers:
     I suggest using: